vishal-ahirwar/face_detection/README.md

 leaf setup
 leaf run --release
 ```
-this will install opencv automatically make sure to run sage doctor and install all the tools "leaf doctor" will show you what tools are installed and what needs to be install
+this will install opencv automatically make sure to run leaf setup and install all the tools "leaf doctor" will show you what tools are installed and what needs to be install